Find the Most Experienced Surgeons

 OrthoProcedures covers the three most common joint replacement procedures: total hip arthroplasty (hip replacement), total knee arthroplasty (knee replacement), and total shoulder arthroplasty (shoulder replacement).
 These are tracked using specific CPT procedure codes in the Medicare billing data.
 Together, these three procedures account for over 1.5 million surgeries performed annually in the United States.

-Cited by Bing Copilot
+Cited by Bing & Microsoft Copilot

 CMS Verified Data